geg-tech/brew-keeb/README.md

 ## how 2 use this
 its a keyboard where you go click clack on it <br/>
 This is a standard 75% keyboard with 4 moddable macro buttons on the side and 2 knobs with switches!
-Tweak their functions in the firmware <br/>
+Tweak their functions in the firmware with QMK <br/>
 By default, the macro buttons and knobs will:
 * Open Snipping Tool
 * Alt + Tab